awslabs/ec2-spot-workshops/content/rendering-with-batch/aws-fis/fis-resilience-testing.md

   - **instance-terminated-by-user**: indicates that the EC2 Spot instance fulfilled its job and was terminated by AWS Batch after no longer being needed.

 {{% notice info %}}
-You should wait a few minutes after starting the rendering workflow for enough EC2 instances to reach the **fulfilled** state before starting the AWS FIS experiment.
+You should wait a few minutes after starting the rendering workflow for several EC2 instances to reach the **fulfilled** state before the next step, starting the AWS FIS experiment.
 {{% /notice %}}

-## Start the AWS FIS experiment
+## Starting the AWS FIS experiment

-You can run this command twice at several points during the AWS Batch run to simulate multiple Spot interruptions.
+You can run this command twice, at two different points during the AWS Batch run, to simulate multiple Spot interruptions.
 To learn more about this API, see [start-experiment CLI command reference](https://docs.aws.amazon.com/cli/latest/reference/fis/start-experiment.html).

 ```
 export FIS_EXPERIMENT=$(aws fis start-experiment --experiment-template-id ${FIS_TEMPLATE} | jq -r '.experiment.id')